nil4/ANCM-AnyApp/Readme.md

 This will pull the [paddycarey/go-echo](https://hub.docker.com/r/paddycarey/go-echo/) image (a simple HTTP server, written in Go and running on Alpine Linux, that echoes request headers as a JSON-formatted response).

-It will then *hopefully* run the image under ANCM and IIS Express; the Docker LCOW support is still experimental, after all; if all else fail, restart Docker for Windows, and set `stdoutLogEnabled="true"` in `docker/Web.config`, which should create log files with hints about any issue.
+It will then *hopefully* run the image under ANCM and IIS Express (the Docker LCOW support is still experimental).
+If all else fail, restart Docker for Windows, and set `stdoutLogEnabled="true"` in `docker/Web.config`, which should create log files with hints about any issue.

 If it works, you should see a JSON response in your browser, with the ANCM-forwarded request headers,